htmelle-inc/htmelle-curriculum/working_prototypes/weather_forecast/README.md

 Eventually we want to hold multiple weather cards.
 To account for this, we should create a new container `div` below the title.
 Give it a temporary border.

 Add another `div` with `w-40` or similar as the first weather card in that container.
-After some basic centering, margin, and padding.
-We'll want to end up with a skeleton that looks like:
+After some basic centering, margin, and padding, we'll want to end up with a skeleton that looks like:

 ![phase_1_2](./images/phase_1_2.png)